MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Method

-Waveform of each track is divided into fixed-length blocks in the time domain.
-According to ground truth of each track, all blocks are labelled.
+The waveform data of each track is divided into fixed-length blocks in the time domain as the input of the model.
+The output of the model is configured according to the number of singers in the dataset.
+According to the ground truth of each track, all segments are labeled.

-The WaveNet encoder adopted in this paper contains a residual block, which is formed by stacking 9 layers of dilated convolutions with a certain exponentially increasing dilated factor (from 1 to 512 in this block).

-We empirically set the channel of each dilated convolutional layer with a fixed size of 40.
-The outputs of all residual blocks are then added up and fed into a one-dimensional regular convolution with filter number of 16000 and kernel size of 40.
-Therefore, the dimension of the obtained embedded feature space is (16000, 40).
-Subsequently, an adaptive one-dimensional average pooling layer is finally used which operates in the time domain to further aggregate the activations of all residual blocks.
-The number of artists we consider in this paper is 20.
-A one-dimensional filter with size of 2 is used for all regular convolutions and dilated convolutions throughout the network in the WaveNet.
-And the ReLU nonlinearity is adopted as an activation function for each convolution layer.
+The MDCNN in this paper contains a residual block, which is constructed by stacking 9 dilated convolution layers with a certain exponentially increasing dilated factor (from 2 to 512 in this block).
+A one-dimensional filter with a size of 2 is used for all regular convolutions and dilated convolutions throughout the network.
+We empirically set the channel length of a dilated convolutional layer with a fixed size of 40.
+The outputs of all residual blocks are then added up and fed into a one-dimensional regular convolution with a filter number of 16000 and kernel size of 40.
+Therefore, the dimension of the obtained feature map is (16000, 40).
+Subsequently, an adaptive one-dimensional average pooling layer is finally used which operates in the time domain to further aggregate the activation output of all residual blocks.
+And the ReLU function is adopted as an activation function for each convolution layer.

-In the training stage, batch size and learning rate are set into 32 and 0.001, respectively.
-The Adam optimizer \cite{2014adam} is adopted because it has shown strong performance in convolution-based classification tasks with limited hyper-parameter \cite{2019CRNN}.
-The early stop is added with the patience of 10 to avoid over-fitting.
-The weights of the best model can be saved according to accuracy calculated on validation dataset during the training.
-The codes of this work are available at \underline{https://gitlab.com/exp\_codes/wavnet\_clf\_4\_sid.git}.